-Self-talk, also what the professionals call inner dialogue, is basically the conversation you have with yourself.
-The narrative of this convo can make the difference between inner peace, empowerment, and achievement.
-A conversation with the power to make or break your ambitious self.
+Self-talk, also what the professionals call inner dialogue, is the conversation you have with yourself.
+The narrative of this convo can make the difference between inner peace, empowerment, and achievement—a discussion with the power to make or break your ambitious self.

 It can do this with the subconscious and conscious beliefs that started in our childhood.
-Often times instead of nurturing our potential to grow, we tell ourselves that we are inadequate or are falling short in some way.
-And we want to use this conversation to grow so that we persevere when we are met with obstacles.
+Often instead of nurturing our potential to grow, we tell ourselves that we are inadequate or are falling short somehow.
+And we want to use this conversation to succeed so that we persevere when we encounter obstacles.

 Here are some easy ways to reframe your self-talk:

 Have alternatives ready for the conversations you want to change.
 Make a list of short affirmation statements to replace your old put-downs.
 Next week I will talk about clap backs to negative self-talk.

 What are your options?